Keywords and Phrases

 Kneser's theorem; Time scale chain rule

 "In this thesis, we consider oscillation and nonoscillation of q-difference equations, i.e., equations that arise while studying q-calculus.
 In particular, we prove an extension of Kneser’s theorem on q-calculus to cases in which no conclusion can be drawn by applying Kneser’s theorem.
 In order to accomplish this, we establish a change of variables which yields, when applied iteratively, a sequence of comparison functions.
 We use these comparison functions to establish our main result.
 Finally, we consider an analogue result for time scales which are unbounded from above"--Abstract, page iii.

 © 2009 Karl Friedrich Ulrich, All rights reserved.

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b7321582~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b7321582~S5

 Ulrich, Karl Friedrich, "The analogue of the iterated logarithm for quantum difference equations" (2009).
 Masters Theses.
 94.